Broadcasting in Ad Hoc Multiple Access Channels: An adaptive activation based broadcast

 Adaptive algorithms may use control bits in messages.
 We present an adaptive activation-based algorithm which we call \textsc{Queue-Backoff}.
-The underlying paradigm is that active stations maintain a global virtual first-in-first-out queue.
+It is based on the idea that active stations maintain a global virtual first-in-first-out queue.
 This approach is implemented such that if a collision occurs, caused by two concurrent transmissions, then the station activated earlier persists in transmitting while the station activated later gives up temporarily.
 This is a dual alternative to the rule used in algorithm \textsc{Counting-Backoff}.

-Assume first that a channel is with collision detection.
+We assume first that a channel is with collision detection.
 A pseudocode of algorithm \textsc{Queue-Backoff} is in Figure~\ref{alg:queue-backoff}.
-Every station has three private integer-valued variables: \texttt{queue\_size}, \texttt{queue\_position}, and \texttt{collision\_count}, which are all set to zero in a passive station.
-The values of these variables represent a station's knowledge about the global distributed virtual queue of stations, as stipulated in Lemma~\ref{lem:queue}.
+Every station has three private integer-valued variables: \texttt{queue\_size}, \texttt{queue\_position}, and \texttt{collision\_count}, which are all set to~$0$ in a passive station.
+The values of these variables are related to a station's knowledge about the global distributed virtual queue of stations and this station's position in the queue.
+In particular, \texttt{queue\_position} equals $0$ in a newly activated station that is not in the queue yet, and value $1$ means that the station is at the front position in the queue.
+A transmitted message includes the following three components: \begin{enumerate} \item[(1)] a packet, \item[(2)] the value of the sender's private variable \texttt{queue\_size}, and \item[(3)] an ``over'' bit. \end{enumerate} The ``over'' bit in a message is either set on or off; it is set on when the packet in the message was the last one in the sender's queue.
+In a round, an active station transmits a message when its \texttt{queue\_position} equals either~$0$ or~$1$.

+Algorithm \textsc{Queue-Backoff} is driven by feedback from the channel.
+A silent round occurs only when it is the round of activation of the only active station.
+A newly activated station's actions do not depend on a feedback, which is why the event ``\texttt{feedback} = silence'' is not listed explicitly in Figure~\ref{alg:queue-backoff}.
+The private variables are modified according to the following rules.